 The Employer and the Union may mutually agree to submit any grievance to expedited arbitration.
-Pursuant to expedited arbitration, the parties shall mutually select an arbitrator from a group of arbitrators approved by the parties. expedited arbitration hearing shall be scheduled as early as possible from the date the parties agreed to submit the grievance to expedited arbitration.
-The parties agree to waive the stenographic recording of the hearing and the filing of Pursuant to the parties' agreement, the post-hearing briefs. arbitrator shall issue either an oral decision at the close of the hearing or a written decision within twenty (20) days of the The arbitrator's decision shall be final date of the hearing. and binding on all parties to the dispute.
+Pursuant to expedited arbitration, the parties shall mutually select an arbitrator from a group of arbitrators approved by the parties.
+The expedited arbitration hearing shall be scheduled as early as possible from the date the parties agreed to submit the grievance to expedited arbitration.
+The parties agree to waive the stenographic recording of the hearing and the filing of post-hearing briefs.
+Pursuant to the parties' agreement, the arbitrator shall issue either an oral decision at the close of the hearing or a written decision within twenty (20) days of the date of the hearing.
+The arbitrator's decision shall be final and binding on all parties to the dispute.